Vanguard S&P Mid-Cap 400 Value ETF (IVOV) Probability Analysis

 Probability analysis extracts the risk-neutral probability distribution implied by option prices.
 It shows the market-implied likelihood of the underlying reaching various price levels by expiration.

-Vanguard S&P Mid-Cap 400 Value ETF (IVOV) operates in the Financial Services sector, specifically the Asset Management - Global industry, with a market capitalization near $1.41B, listed on AMEX, carrying a beta of 1.06 to the broader market.
-Invests in stocks in the S&P MidCap 400 Value Index, composed of the value companies in the S&P 400. public since 2010-09-09.
+Vanguard S&P Mid-Cap 400 Value ETF (IVOV) operates in the Financial Services sector, specifically the Asset Management - Global industry, with a market capitalization near $1.49B, listed on AMEX, carrying a beta of 0.96 to the broader market.
+This exchange-traded fund (ETF) is designed to replicate the performance of the S&P MidCap 400 Value Index, an index composed of value-oriented companies within the broader S&P 400. public since 2010-09-09.

 How IVOV probability analysis Data Feeds Strategy Selection